godot-dimensions/g4mf/specification/parts/mesh/mesh.md

 ## Overview

 G4MF stores the visible geometry of objects inside of meshes.
 Each mesh is made of multiple surfaces, each of which may have a separate material.
-Mesh surfaces have vertices, and may contain edge indices, cell indices, and more, each of which points to an accessor that encodes the data (see [G4MF Data](data.md)).
+Mesh surfaces have vertices, and may contain edge indices, cell indices, and more, each of which points to an accessor that encodes the data (see [G4MF Data Storage](data.md)).

 ## Example